1: PRE-WINTER SURVEY

 - Hard hats with inner, insulated lining to protect against falling objects (like icicles) and head injuries in the event of an accident.

 - Reflective vests, so workers are visible on the job site during low-light conditions.
-Remember though, that reflective garments can only be washed a certain number of times, and they ought to be removed from service and replaced with new ones when the reflective attributes start to wear off.
+Remember though, that reflective garments can only be washed a certain number of times.
+They ought to be replaced with new ones when the reflective attributes start to wear off.